 Words Matter!

-A wise coach has to realize this and the training and encouragement for the girls has to be different than the training for the boys.
+A wise coach has to realize that words matter.
+The training and encouragement for the girls has to be different than the training for the boys.
 If it’s not, the girls are going to get burned out and injured.

 An even wiser coach will shut up and quit telling the girls “You get what you put into it.”
 That’s a lie for many female adolescent runners.
 Frankly, it hurts to hear that you’re putting in all this work and not making progress because you’re not working hard enough! – Queue the stress fractures and mental fatigue and anxiety!
 That kind of rhetoric is going to be very discouraging and take some girls out of the sport entirely.